-If you love outdoor jobs and want to have flexibility in your work as part-time job too, then recreation workers as career option would be right fit for you.
-The career offers you a various areas to work such as local playgrounds and recreation areas, parks, community and senior centers, nursing homes and other senior housing, camps, and tourist attractions.
+If you love outdoor job and want to have flexibility in your work as part-time job too, then recreation worker as career option would be right fit for you.
+The career offers you various areas to work such as local playgrounds and recreation areas, parks, community and senior centers, nursing homes and other senior housing, camps, and tourist attractions.
 You can choose your own area of interest too, from arts and crafts, sports, performing arts, camping, and other special interests.
-As recreational worker you can work with different age group of people in different setting and job opportunities are enormous.
+As recreational worker you can work with different age group of people in different settings and job opportunities are enormous.

-Camp counselors work directly with children in residential (overnight) or day camps.
+- Camp counselors work directly with children in residential (overnight) or day camps.

-Camp directors typically supervise camp counselors, plan camp activities or programs, and do the administrative tasks that keep the camp running.
+- Camp directors typically supervise camp counselors, plan camp activities or programs, and do the administrative tasks that keep the camp running.

-Recreation leaders are responsible for a recreation program’s daily operation.
+- Recreation leaders are responsible for a recreation program’s daily operation.

-Directors of recreation and parks develop and manage comprehensive recreation programs in parks, playgrounds, and other settings.
+- Directors of recreation and parks develop and manage comprehensive recreation programs in parks, playgrounds, and other settings.

 Role of Recreation Workers

-- Plan and organize activities for groups or recreation centers
+- Plan and organize activities for groups or recreation centers.

-- Explain the rules of the activities and instruct participants
+- Explain the rules of the activities and instruct participants.

-- Enforce safety rules to prevent injury
+- Enforce safety rules to prevent injury.

-- Administer first aid if needed
+- Administer first aid if needed.

-- Modify activities to suit the needs of specific groups, such as seniors
+- Modify activities to suit the needs of specific groups, such as seniors.

-- Keep the equipment used in activities organized
+- Keep the equipment used in activities organized.

-Recreation workers should be good communicators so that they can maintain orders and give safety instructions to large groups of people.
+Recreation workers should be good communicators so that they can maintain orders and give safety instructions to large group of people.Leadership skills:

 Recreation workers should be able to lead both large and small groups.
-They often lead activities for people of all ages and abilities.
+They often lead activities for people of all ages and abilities.Physical strength:

 Recreation workers need strong problem-solving skills.
-They must be able to create and reinvent activities and programs for all types of participants.
+They must be able to create and reinvent activities and programs for all types of participants.Speaking skills:

 Recreation workers should be good orator as well.